Kdot729/Plotly-Data-Visualization/README.md

 # 10KTF Website
 Changing the way the website work.
-Simplfying the way the dropdown work
+Simplifying the way the dropdown work